creditimpact/PURAIFY/CONTRIBUTION_PROTOCOL.md

 ❗ Handling Failed or Unresolved Tasks
 If Codex cannot complete a task due to technical limitations, missing dependencies, or external blockers:

-✅ Leave the task unchecked ([ ]) in codex-todo.md
-✅ Keep the corresponding entry in SYSTEM_STATE.md > 🧠 Codex Notes Map
+✅ Leave the task open in `codex-todo.md` (see `CODEX_TODO_FORMAT.md` for formatting) ✅ Keep the corresponding entry in SYSTEM_STATE.md > 🧠 Codex Notes Map
 ✅ If human intervention is needed, tag the task as 🔧 Requires human
 ✅ If external constraints apply (e.g., internet, credentials), tag it as 🌐 External constraint
-✅ You may explain the failure inline:

-- [ ] Install lockfile 🔧 Requires human — npm registry access needed
+✅ You may note the failure inline, e.g., `Install lockfile 🔧 Requires human — npm registry access needed`

 This ensures unresolved items are visible, tagged, and tracked across sessions.